-- 0 = No interrupt will be generated from this event. - 1 = A BUSOFF event will result in an error interrupt. - OVRIE Overrun Interrupt Enable - 0 = No interrupt will be generated from this event. - 1 = An overrun event will result in an error interrupt. - RXFIE Receiver Full Interrupt Enable - 0 = No interrupt will be generated from this event. - 1 = A receive buffer full (successful message reception) event will result in a receive interrupt. - NOTE: The CRIER register is held in the reset state if the SFTRES bit in CMCR0 is set.
+- 0 = No interrupt is generated from this event. - 1 = A BUSOFF event results in an error interrupt.

+OVRIE - Overrun Interrupt Enable

+- 0 = No interrupt is generated from this event. - 1 = An overrun event results in an error interrupt.

+RXFIE - Receiver Full Interrupt Enable

+0 = No interrupt is generated from this event.

+1 = A receive buffer full (successful message reception) event results in a receive interrupt.

+NOTE: The CRIER register is held in the reset state when the SFTRES bit in CMCR0 is set.

-msCAN12 Transmitter Flag Register (CTFLG)
+17.13.8 msCAN12 Transmitter Flag Register (CTFLG)

 The Abort Acknowledge flags are read only.
 The Transmitter Buffer Empty flags are read and clear only.
-A flag can be cleared by writing a1 to the corresponding bit position.
+A flag can be cleared by writing a 1 to the corresponding bit position.
 Writing a zero has no effect on the flag setting.
-The Transmitter Buffer Empty flags each have an associated interrupt enable flag in the CTCR register.
-A hard or soft reset will reset the register.
+The Transmitter Buffer Empty flags each have an associated interrupt enable bit in the CTCR register.
+A hard or soft reset resets the register.

 Bit 7 6 5 4 3 2 1 Bit 0

 CTFLG R 0 ABTAK2 ABTAK1 ABTAK0 0 TXE2 TXE1 TXE0

-\$0106 W INCE IXE I IXEO
+\$0106 W TALE IXLI TALO

 RESET 0 0 0 0 0 1 1 1